My Firsts: Jane Weaver

 First interview with music journalist types?

-When I was 18 ish the band I was in, Kill Laura, got some attention in the UK music paper Melody Maker.
+When I was 18ish the band I was in, Kill Laura, got some attention in the UK music paper Melody Maker.
 We had to travel to London to have an interview with legendary journalism duo The Stud Brothers.
 We got to the interview and one of the Stud Brothers had been partying and drinking vodka all night and he was absolutely wasted and incoherent.
 The other was very reserved and serious.
 It was a complete disaster, really awkward, and the wasted brother fell asleep at the table.

 Support Under the Radar on Patreon.